Entwickler-Club/dpodreact/dev/devnotes.md

 - delete page:
     - .. get data from backend
-        - .. create new delete page with backend
+        - .. combine deletePage into deletePage2
+			- .. get deletePge2 to work again
     - build dpod.getPageItems()
         - use data from this to fill dropdown in delete page
 - move all controller code from server.js to controllers